×

 If you are thinking about moving to English Harbour, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in English Harbour, Antigua and Barbuda can vary greatly depending on the type and size of the property.
 For a luxury villa, prices can range into the millions, while smaller condos or apartments may be priced in the mid to high hundreds of thousands.
 It's also important to note that prices can fluctuate based on proximity to the beach or other desirable features.
-Therefore, it's recommended to consult with a local real estate agent for the most accurate and current pricing information," said one expat in English Harbour.
+Therefore, it's recommended to consult with a local real estate agent for the most accurate and current pricing information," remarked one expat who made the move to English Harbour.

 Where should I setup a bank account in English Harbour?